Stroke & Vascular Disorders

 The 2018 American College of Chest Physicians guidelines and 2019 American College of Cardiology/American Heart Association clinical practice guidelines recommend:

-Although the CHA2DS2-VASc score is widely used in clinical practice, a systematic review of 19 validating studies found high heterogenicity for the assessment of stroke risks, especially for low to intermediate risk groups (92).
+Although the CHA2DS2-VASc score is widely used in clinical practice, a systematic review of 19 validating studies found high heterogenicity for assessing stroke risks, especially for low to intermediate-risk groups (97).
 This could be attributed, at least in part, to the inclusion of different populations.
-Also, all the risk stratification scales have well known shortcomings.
+Also, all the risk stratification scales have well-known shortcomings.
 For example:

 • Risk stratification tools do not differentiate between the type and burden of atrial fibrillation (paroxysmal versus persistent or permanent). |

-Despite these limitations, the CHA2DS2-VASc score remains a fast and easy to use clinical risk stratification tool that reliably identifies patients at high risk who will benefit from initiating anticoagulation.
+Despite these limitations, the CHA2DS2-VASc score remains a fast and easy-to-use clinical risk stratification tool that reliably identifies patients at high risk who will benefit from initiating anticoagulation, as is the recommended risk stratification tool by the European and American Societies.

 CHA2DS2-VASc score | Number of patients (n=1084) | Number of stroke/TE (n=25) | TE rate during 1y (95% CI) | Adjusted TE rate for aspirin prescription |